 Navigating Print and Digital Media in Retail Marketing Strategies

 The significance of print circulars in retailers’ promotional strategies is well-established, but the current challenge lies in optimizing marketing efforts amidst the rise of digital engagement.
 As costs increase and profitability pressures mount, marketers are faced with the task of determining which media channels to prioritize.
 While print circulars remain a crucial component, finding the right balance between traditional and digital media has become a struggle.
-Some brands and grocers have made the mistake of overemphasizing one medium at the expense of the other, resulting in a loss of customer shopping trips.
+Some brands and grocers have made the mistake of overemphasizing digital media at the expense of print, resulting in a loss of customer shopping trips.
 It is crucial for marketers to conduct market-by-market analysis and focus on what actually works rather than solely relying on cost or other perceptions.